A Guide to creating an Image Map using JavaScript

 • Use descriptive alt text for each area to improve accessibility.

-• Optimize the size of your image to reduce page load time.
+• Optimize the image size to reduce page load time.

-• Ensure that the image map is responsive and works well on different screen sizes.
+• Ensure the image map is responsive and works well on different screen sizes.

 • Provide visual cues, such as hover effects or tooltips, to indicate interactive areas.

-• Regularly test and maintain your image map to address any issues or broken links.
+• Regularly test and maintain your image map to address issues or broken links.